probot/reminders/README.md

 # Default length (in days) to snooze an item if no date is specified
 defaultSnoozeDuration: 7,

-#label applied to frozen issues.
+#label applied to snoozed issues.
 This is what the bot uses for its source of truth
 labelName : 'probot:snooze',

 # label color